jgheithcock/heithcockdotcom/_posts/scavengerhunts/2023-trelawnys-tarot/behind-the-scenes.md

 ---
-title: "2023 - Trawlawny's Tarot-Behind the scenes"
+title: "2023 - Trelawny's Tarot-Behind the scenes"
 excerpt: "A card by card walkthrough of choosing each Harry Potter character"
 coverImage:
-  src: "/images/scavengerhunts/2023-trawlawnys-tarot/the-fool-compared.png"
+  src: "/images/scavengerhunts/2023-trelawnys-tarot/the-fool-compared.png"
   alt: "Harry Potter and Dumbledore as the Fool and the Magician"
   width: 600
   height: 518